Seattle Storm vs. Las Vegas Aces: Here’s what you need to know about the WNBA Finals matchup

 Aces 86, Storm 84

 Seattle led 79-74, but was outscored 12-5 in the final five minutes to lose the regular-season finale and the No. 1 seed.
 Sue Bird (knee) missed her second straight game against the Aces and Stewart sat out due to a foot injury.
-Jewell Loyd rebounded from a season-low three points in her last outing against Las Vegas and scored 30 point.
+Jewell Loyd rebounded from a season-low three points in her last outing against Las Vegas and scored 30 points.
 However, the Aces received 23 points each from Wilson and backup guard Dearica Hamby.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.